 Well, most days for me are usually somewhere in between – and you never REALLY know who has it and who is faking it unless you do some type of assessment.

-Exit slips are a little strategy that we don’t always think of, but they can be so helpful in doing a quick check of student understanding.
+Exit slips (or some call them exit tickets) are a little assessment strategy that we don’t always think of, but they can be so helpful in doing a quick check of student understanding.

 1. Pass out blank exit slips (keep reading and I just might have some for you to grab for free)

 2. At the very end of the lesson, I give 1 or 2 of the HARDEST problems from the day.
 I either place them on the SmartBoard, on the whiteboard, or assign specific questions from the textbook review page.

 3. As students leave for specials, their next class, or lunch – they answer quickly and drop them in a clasp manila envelope for me to be able to easily transport since chances are, I will also be moving about in the hallway as well if they are heading out.